Economic Hub, The City that Never Sleeps, The Vibrant Vibes, The Most Livable City in Vietnam - you name it, we are it!

-Nguyen Hue Walking Street is the most beautiful and largest road in Ho Chi Minh City with colorful decoration and modern water fountain system.
+Nguyen Hue Walking Street is the most beautiful and largest road in Ho Chi Minh City with colorful decorations and a modern water fountain system.
 This is considered the heart of District 1.
 Nguyen Hue Walking Street runs from the People’s Committee Building of Ho Chi Minh City to the Saigon River.
-The present reconstruction was finished on 30 April 2015 at the 40th anniversary of the Reunification of Vietnam and soon becomes the hub of the city.
-The area of President Ho Chi Minh Statue Park is set Uncle Ho’s copper alloy statue with the height of 7.2m, facing to Sai Gon River.
-Nguyen Hue Walking Street is the place to organize parades, meetings, street and flower festivals, exhibitions, culture and sports activities, art performances of Ho Chi Minh City.
+The present reconstruction was finished on 30 April 2015 at the 40th anniversary of the Reunification of Vietnam and soon became the hub of the city.
+The area of President Ho Chi Minh Statue Park is set with Uncle Ho’s copper alloy statue with a height of 7.2m, facing the Sai Gon River.
+Nguyen Hue Walking Street is the place to organize parades, meetings, street and flower festivals, exhibitions, culture and sports activities, and art performances of Ho Chi Minh City.
 The walking zone has two lanes for transportation circulation.
-In the center, it is the During Tet, various flower exhibitions and displays are highlight the area.
+In the center, it is the During Tet, various flower exhibitions and displays highlight the area.